Donny-bla/segmentation-upsampler/paper/paper.md

 # Algorithm design
 ## Overview
-This section introduces an algorithm that utilizes a mesh-based method for the process of upsampling.
+This section introduces an algorithm that utilizes a mesh-based method for the upsampling process.
 The workflow of the algorithm is depicted in the Figure 1.

 ![Workflow diagram](figure/workflow.svg)

 *Figure 1: Algorithm workflow*

 An image with a single label can be equated to a binary image.
 To begin, our algorithm converts the binary image to a floaing point array, then smooths the image using a grid-based method.
-The purpose of the smoothing process is to add extra information, based on the assumption that a smoother surface tends to be a better assumption of the natural shape of a biological object.
-Next, an isosurface is extracted from the smoothed image, indicating points within a spatial volume where the values are constant.
+The purpose of the smoothing process is to implement the assumption that a smoother surface tends to be a better assumption of the natural shape of a biological object.
+Next, an isosurface is extracted from the smoothed image, generated from points within the volume with a constant values.

 Subsequently, the algorithm generates a triangulated free-space surface mesh grid-based isosurface.
-A hole-filling function will process the surface to remove redundant data.
+A hole-filling function is implemented to improve the mesh quality.
 Finally, the free-space mesh is rasterized in a new grid with the required discretization for accurate ultrasound simulation.

+Add description of multi-label upsampling.

 ## Input & Output
 The final algorithm accepts and returns the following variables:

 **Input:**

-OriginalImage: low resolution input
+OriginalImage: low resolution input (binary or integer 3D array for images with two or more labels, respectively)

-spacing: spacing of the original image
+spacing: spacing of the original image (describe units and array type)

 $dx$: scale of upsampling (3*1 array for medical image, for instace [0.5, 0.5, 1] will upsample the image by 2 times in x and y axis and no upsampling in z axis.)